 If you look at the options bar intently, you will find an option named Delete Cropped Pixels.
 This option is turned on.

-Let’s Restore the pixels following an effective way.
+Let’s Restore the pixels in an effective way.

 Go to the Options bar.
 And click on the Cancel button to cancel the crop.

 Then go to the File menu and choose Revert.
 This way, the image will revert to its original copy.

 Then again, the aspect ratio needs to be swapped.